bplaat/win32games/README.md

 - A game menu (like the [RedSquare](https://github.com/wplaat/redsquare))

 ## Build
-Compiled with tcc 32 bit without other arguments
+Compiled with tcc 32 bit on Windows 10 without other arguments